Skip to main content

 Building your career vs. doing your dream (pt 2)

 Continued from Building your career vs. doing your dream (pt.
 1): Stop for a second and look at the big picture.
 What you really want to do is not to build a career so much as you want to build a life.
 To do that, you’ve got to chase your dreams.
-Yet 90% of people don’t …
+Yet 90% of people don’t do their dream. …

 By Seth Barnes